php-dev-br/laravel-doc-pt-br/contributions.md

 **Major** new features should always be sent to the `master` branch, which contains the upcoming Laravel release.

-If you are unsure if your feature qualifies as a major or minor, please ask Taylor Otwell in the `#internals` channel of the [LaraChat](https://larachat.co) Slack team.
+If you are unsure if your feature qualifies as a major or minor, please ask Taylor Otwell in the `#internals` channel of the [LaraChat](http://larachat.co) Slack team.

 <a name="security-vulnerabilities"></a>
 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an email to Taylor Otwell at <a href="mailto:taylor@laravel.com">taylor@laravel.com</a>.
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at <a href="mailto:taylor@laravel.com">taylor@laravel.com</a>.
 All security vulnerabilities will be promptly addressed.

 <a name="coding-style"></a>
 ## Coding Style